MsWolphie/WolphieAlterFaithful/README.md

 Ressources used from other packs

-Fonts : Paper Cut-Out (& Misa for enchant runes; both are tweaked to fit what I want, see changelogs);
+Fonts : Paper Cut-Out (heavily tweaked/corrected);
 Some textures are taken/tweaked from the Vattic and xMrVizzy Faithful (https://faithful.team), obviously, as this pack should be used with it;
 Thanks to piber20, some custom 3D models were inspired from their own pack